Welcome to the FPGA Cookbook.

 The lowest of the common HD resolutions, 720P is widely supported and has relatively modest bandwidth requirements: an 8-bit 720P display requires less than 8 Mbits per frame.
 Note how the pixel clock of 720P is half that of 1080P (below): this simplifies your design if you need to support both resolutions.

-The 1080P HDMI monitor or television has been the dominant specification for some years.
+The 1080P HDMI television or monitor has been the dominant specification for some years.
 If you're only going to support one resolution then 1920x1080 is a solid choice.
-A full 32-bit 1080P display requires just under 64 Mbits per frame.
+However, you should bear in mind that the TMDS clock is almost 1.5 GHz, which is demanding for normal FPGA I/O. A full 32-bit 1080P display requires just under 64 Mbits per frame.